wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 ![The Analyze Queries page](../media/analyze-queries.png)

 Your query output depends on the type of query you run.
-For example, the Person query results contain metrics related to an individual’s collaboration (such as email hours, meeting hours, and after- hours collaboration).
+For example, the Person query results contain metrics related to an individual’s collaboration (such as email hours, meeting hours, and after hours collaboration).
 The Meeting query results contain metrics related to the meeting (such as attendee meeting hours and attendee’s multitasking).

 ### Query steps